Frequently Asked Questions

 Seasonal allergies usually require medical treatment in the form of tablets, nasal sprays, or eye drops.
 These treatments may result in dryness that can make wearing daily lenses less comfortable.
 Ortho-K lenses, which are worn at night with the eyes closed, may present fewer symptoms of allergies.
 Ask your eye care professional if Ortho-K is a good option for you or your child.

-Euclid lenses can be cleaned and disinfected daily with any approved cleaning system designed for firm GP lenses.
-For details on specific brands or cleaner types, please discuss your options with your eyecare professional.24
+Euclid lenses can be cleaned and disinfected daily with any approved cleaning system designed for firm gas permeable (GP) lenses.
+For details on specific brands or cleaner types, please discuss your options with your eyecare professional.

-Your eyecare professional and their staff will carefully train you on proper insertion and removal techniques that are both safe for your eyes and reduces wear and tear from handling.
+Your eye care professional and their staff will carefully train you on proper insertion and removal techniques that are both safe for your eyes and reduce lens wear and tear from handling.
 Watch our Insertion and Removal of Euclid Ortho-K Lenses Video to learn more.

-Your lenses will be marked with a number on the edge called a lasermark.
-That number is unique to your lens and will never be used again.
-You or your eyecare practitioner can read that number to confirm which lens is which if you ever get them mixed up.
-Many practitioners will also order your lenses in a different color for each eye to make it very easy to tell them apart.
+Your lenses will be marked with a number on the edge called a “lasermark.”
+That number is unique to your lenses and will never be used again.
+You or your eyecare professional can read that number to confirm which lens is which if you ever get them mixed up.
+Many eyecare professionals will also order your lenses in a different color for each eye to make it very easy to tell them apart.